-Independence Health Department offers the AHA Heartsaver Pediatric CPR, AED, and First Aid classes for child care providers in Independence.
+Independence Health Department offers the AHA Heartsaver Pediatric CPR, AED, and First Aid classes for child care providers who work in Independence.
 Each student must purchase and bring the 2015 AHA Heartsaver Pediatric CPR, AED, and First Aid student workbook to the class.
-These can be purchase online from WorldPoint, Laedral, or Channing Bete.
+These can be purchased online from WorldPoint, Laedral, or Channing Bete.
 There are a limited number of classes available during the year, but additional classes can be found at http://www.moworkshopcalendar.org/ or http://www.heart.org/.

 For additional information about upcoming classes, call Suzanne Meyer at 325-7320 or email email@example.com.